bennbollay/foundations-doorbot/README.md

 ⚠️ **Warning**: This uses unofficial UniFi APIs that may change without notice.

 **Current Status:**
+- ✅ **User creation is fully working** - Successfully creates new users with door access
 - ✅ **User activation is fully working** - Successfully activates users via the Identity API
 - ✅ **User deactivation is fully working** - Successfully deactivates users via the Identity API
 - ✅ **User status lookup is fully working** - Can check if users are active or deactivated